Cardiac rehabilitation programs

 - Stable chronic heart failure

-Part B also covers intensive cardiac rehabilitation (ICR) programs that usually include more rigorous or intense exercise, education, and counseling.
+Part B also covers intensive cardiac rehabilitation (ICR) programs that usually include more rigorous or intense exercise, education, and counseling if your doctor refers you.
+These programs may be provided in a

 You pay 20% of the